nobulbs/nobulbs.github.io/_posts/2015-07-25-labour-leader-centre-opportunity.md

 It would re&#8211;energise party members in these far right times, while providing a clear challenge to the Conservatives.
 Although policy detail isn't important, a grand gesture wouldn't go amiss.
 Something along the lines of scrapping tuition fees.

 Is she capable?
-Or has years of tactical obfuscation made it impossible?
+Or have years of tactical manouvering made it impossible?
 I fear the latter.